 Once upon a time, a very strong woodcutter asked for a job in a timber merchant and he got it.
 The pay was really good and so was the work condition.
 For those reasons, the woodcutter was determined to do his best.
 His boss gave him an axe and showed him the area where he supposed to work.

 Very motivated by the words of his boss, the woodcutter tried harder the next day, but he could only bring 15 trees.
-The third day he tried even harder, but he could only bring 10 trees.
-Day after day he was bringing less and less trees.
+On the third day, he tried even harder, but he could only bring 10 trees.
+Day after day he was bringing fewer and fewer trees.

 “I must be losing my strength.” the woodcutter thought.
 He went to the boss and apologized, saying that he could not understand what was going on.

-“When was the last time you sharpened your axe?” the boss asked.
+“When was the last time you sharpened your ax?” the boss asked.
 “Sharpen?
-I had no time to sharpen my axe.
+I had no time to sharpen my ax.
 I have been very busy trying to cut trees.”

 The Boulder That Couldn’t Be Moved

 When St. Petersburg, one of the most splendid and harmonious cities in Europe, was being laid out early in the eighteenth century, many large boulders brought by a glacier from Finland had to be removed.
 One particularly large rock was in the path of one of the principal avenues that had been planned, and bids were solicited for its removal.
 The bids submitted were very high.

 This was understandable because at that time modern equipment did not exist and there were no high–powered explosives.
 As officials pondered what to do, a peasant presented himself and offered to get rid of the boulder for a much lower price than those submitted by other bidders.
 Since they had nothing to lose, officials gave the job to the peasant.